Date & Time: Apr 20, 1936 at 2010 LT

 Pax on board:

 This was the inaugural flight from Prague to Amsterdam for the Czech Company CLS.
-On approach to Amsterdam-Schiphol Airport, the captain was unable to locate the airfield due to low visibility caused by night and a cloudy sky (clouds down to 50 meters and visibility established to 2-4 km).
-He decided to turn over the region between Lelystad and Zwolle when few minutes later, the radio communications were lost because the accumulator failed.
-With no radio contact, unable to locate his real position and with low fuel reserve, the captain eventually decided to attempt an emergency landing in a wheat field located in Doornspijk, near Elburg.
-On ground, the aircraft rolled several yards, lost its right engine, hit the ground with its nose and came to rest severely damaged.
-The pilot and the radio operator were injured while all ten other occupants were unhurt.
-The aircraft was considered as damaged beyond repair.
+On approach to Amsterdam-Schiphol Airport, the captain was unable to locate the airfield due to low visibility caused by night and a cloudy sky (clouds down to 50 metres and visibility estimated to 2-4 km).
+He decided to follow a holding pattern over the area between Lelystad and Zwolle when few minutes later, radio communications were lost because the accumulator failed.
+Without radio contact, unable to fix his exact position and with low fuel reserve, the captain eventually decided to attempt an emergency landing in a wheat field located in Doornspijk, near Elburg.
+Upon touchdown, the aircraft rolled for few dozen metres, lost its right engine, nosed down and came to rest.
+The pilot and the radio operator were injured while all 10 other occupants evacuated safely.
+The aircraft was damaged beyond repair.

-Crew lost his orientation following on board radio failure and poor visibility caused by night and clouds.
-Low fuel reserve forced the crew to attempt an emergency landing.
+The crew lost his orientation after the radio became out of order because the accumulator failed.
+The crew was unable to locate the airport due to poor visibility caused by night and low clouds.
+Eventually, low fuel reserve forced the crew to attempt an emergency landing.